 Away from busy sites

 The Ocher Massif of La Bruyère is a special place for a hike in the heart of an abandoned quarry.

-In the middle of plant species such as sage-leaved or bay-leaved rock rose, such as Scots pines and maritime pines, many protected species live on the site; amphibians in the pond called "American waterhole", bee-eaters on the ocher cliffs, bats, deers and wild boars whose traces can be seen in the colored sands.
+In the middle of plant species such as sage-leaved or bay-leaved rock rose, Scots pines and maritime pines, many protected species live on the site; amphibians in the pond called "American waterhole", bee-eaters on the ocher cliffs, bats, deers and wild boars whose traces can be seen in the colored sands.

-You may admire the sculptures of erosion, the vestiges of the exploitation, the flamboyant ochre colors and the intense greens of the flora, the superb views on Villars, Saint-Saturnin-lès-Apt and the Monts de Vaucluse.
+You may admire the sculptures of erosion, the vestiges of the exploitation, the flamboyant ocher colors and the intense greens of the flora, the superb views on Villars, Saint-Saturnin-lès-Apt and the Monts de Vaucluse.